AMANKUMAR22MCA/taskMangerApp-React-Native-Expo-/README.md

 ## 🖼️ Screenshots

-> 📷 *You can add screenshots here to showcase the UI or API responses.*
+> 📷 *screenshots to showcase the UI or API responses.*